cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 parent:
 title: Understanding the Group Module
 order: 0
-description: Use the Cosmos SDK group module to create and manage on-chain multisig accounts and enables voting for message execution based on configurable decision policies.
+description: Use the Cosmos SDK group module to create and manage on-chain multisig accounts and enable voting for message execution based on configurable decision policies.
 ---

 # Group Module